datto/rhel-reposync-playbook/README.md

 Ansible + sync scripts to configure a private RHEL mirror

+This enables setting up a private mirror to enable use-cases where reaching out to Red Hat Subscription Management (RHSM) is not possible (e.g. operating system image builds and airgapped deployments) without requiring a full Red Hat Satellite deployment.

+You still need to entitle your Red Hat Enterprise Linux systems for deployment, this just lets you turn off the subscription-management DNF plugin since you will not use RHSM for fetching content.

 ## Host setup
 Basic setup for this system requires a RHEL 9 server registered with subscription-manager:
 ```